yashjal/cso-lab3-sp16/README.md

 ## Installing Valgrind

-Before staring your lab you must install [Valgrind](http://valgrind.org/).
+Before starting your lab you must install [Valgrind](http://valgrind.org/).
 In a terminal on your VM run the following command.

 ```
 sudo apt-get install valgrind